 SNo Impact Category Entitlements Implementation Guidelines b Agricultural landowners whose livelihood is lost due to the land acquired will be entitled for Rs.
-5,25,200 as onetime payment in lieu of annuity policy.
+5,82,020 as onetime payment in lieu of annuity policy.
 Any affected family whose livelihood is primarily dependant (loses one third of the annual family income due to the acquisition of the said agricultural land) on the agricultural land acquired alone will be treated as livelihood loss.
-2 Loss of residential structure In addition to Compensation for land and Assistances listed above under S.No.1 а Cash compensation at PWD plinth area rates for structure without depreciation and with 100% solatium When the project activities affect part of a structure belonging to titleholder, then the structure-owner will be entitled for compensation for the entire structure , b Right to salvage affected materials С One time assistance of Rs.30,050 to all families who lose a cattle shed d One time assistance of Rs.30,050 for each affected family of an artisan or self-employed and who has to relocate. е An alternative house as per IAY specifications in rural areas and a constructed house/flat of minimum 50 sq.m. in urban areas or cash in lieu of house if opted (the cash in lieu of house will be Rs.1,70,000 in line with Gol IAY standards in rural areas and Rs.1,80,290 in case of urban areas), for those who do not have any homestead land and who have to relocate.
-Stamp duty and registration charges will be borne in case of new houses or sites.
-Patta will be issued in the name of the wife/women of the family The site will be provided with all infrastructural amenities in line with RFCTLARR Act. f One time subsistence allowance of Rs.43,270 for affected families who require to relocate due to the project g Shifting assistance of Rs.60,100 for those who have to relocate
+2 Loss of residential structure In addition to Compensation for land and Assistances listed above under S.No.1 а Cash compensation at PWD plinth area rates for structure without depreciation and with 100% solatium When the project activities affect part of a structure belonging to titleholder, then the structure-owner will be entitled for compensation for the entire structure 8 , b Right to salvage affected materials · С One time assistance of Rs.34,980 to all families who lose a cattle shed d One time assistance of Rs.34,980 for each affected family of an artisan or self-employed and who has to relocate. e f An alternative house as per IAY specifications in rural areas and a constructed house/flat of minimum 50 sq.m. in urban areas or cash in lieu of house if opted (the cash in lieu of house will be Rs.1,70,000 in line with GollAY standards in rural areas and Rs.2,10,000 in case of urban areas), for those who do not have any homestead land and who have to relocate.
+One time subsistence allowance of Rs.50,370 for affected familieswho require to relocate due to the project Stamp duty and registration charges will be borne in case of new houses or sites.
+Patta will be issued in the name of the wife/women of the family The site will be provided with all infrastructural amenities in line with RFCTLARR Act. g Shifting assistance of Rs.69,950for those who have to relocate

-&lt;sup>7 Provided that the un-affected portion of the structure is either (i) unsafe or (ii) not usable/liveable or (iii) adequate set-back is not available.
-In such cases, the compensation for the entire structure will be paid after obtaining an undertaking (sworn affidavit) from the structure owner, that s/he would demolish the entire/full structure within 30-days from the receipt of structure compensation; and if the un-affected portion of the structure is found to be safe and usable/liveable, and if structure-owner's demand of compensation for the full structure is considered to be unreasonable by DE(H), then in such cases the DE(H) shall reject such demand of the structure owner giving due reason and justification.
+8Provided that the un-affected portion of the structure is either (i) unsafe or (ii) not usable/liveable or (iii) adequate set-back is not available.
+In such cases, the compensation for the entire structure will be paid after obtaining an undertaking (sworn affidavit) from the structure owner, that s/he woulddemolish the entire/full structure within 30-days from the receipt of structure compensation; and if the un-affected portion of the structure is found to be safe and usable/liveable, and if structure-owner's demand of compensation for the full structure is considered to be unreasonable by DE(H), then in such cases the DE(H) shall reject such demand of the structure owner giving due reason and justification.